Nioux/AideDeJeu/Data/spells_vo.md

 ### Description

 An invisible barrier of magical force appears and protects you.
-Until the start of your next turn, you have a +5 bonus to AC, including against the triggering attack, and you take no damage from _<a href="https://www.aidedd.org/dnd/sorts.php?vo=magic-missile">magic missile</a>_.
+Until the start of your next turn, you have a +5 bonus to AC, including against the triggering attack, and you take no damage from _[magic missile]_.

 [Bouclier]: spells_hd.md#bouclier